AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 A person can have any number of tags (including 0)
 All other fields are compulsory
 When a student is initialised, *by default* :
-1. the student has not paid for any lesson(refer to track for more info)
+1. the student has not paid for any lesson(refer to `payment` for more info)
-2. the student does not have any lesson (refer to addLesson for more info)
+2. the student does not have any lesson (refer to `addLesson` for more info)
 </div>

 Examples: